-Isambard Kingdon Brunel
+Famous Victorians: Isambard Kingdom Brunel

-1. 'The Shield' - The Thames Tunnel
+1. 'The shield' - the building of the Thames Tunnel

 Richard Beamish, an engineer, tells of the time when he was employed by Isambard Kingdom Brunel and his father, Marc, to work on the Thames Tunnel.
 It was 1825 and no one had ever dug a tunnel under a river before.
 Beamish wanted to know how this would be achieved and Brunel explained the theory behind the 'Shield', a device that his father, Marc, had invented.